basecore/Komoot-2-GPX/README.md

   <img src="image/screenshot2.png" alt="Map Preview Screenshot" width="45%">
 </p>

-## ✨ Features (v3.9 Pro)
+## ✨ Features (v4.0 Pro)

+* **📍 Advanced Interactive Map:** Displays the exact route on an OpenStreetMap interface before downloading.
+Discovered Highlights/POIs are rendered as interactive markers (🟠), alongside distinct, color-coded Start (🟢) and End (🔴) points with clickable popups.
 * **📌 POI & Highlight Integration:** Automatically extracts Points of Interest (Highlights) and embeds them directly into the generated GPX file as standard Waypoints (`<wpt>`).
 * **📝 Metadata Extraction:** Grabs the official tour description and name from Komoot and writes them cleanly into the GPX `<metadata>` headers.
-* **📍 Live Map Markers:** Discovered Highlights/POIs are rendered as interactive, clickable markers directly on the Leaflet map preview before downloading.
-* **🧠 Advanced SmartTour Engine:** Intelligently unwraps special alphanumeric SmartTour IDs (e.g., `e176887173`) into their native numeric equivalents to completely bypass `MethodArgumentTypeMismatch` API crashes.
+* **🧠 SmartTour 403 Bypass Engine:** Intelligently unwraps special alphanumeric SmartTour IDs (e.g., `e176887173`) and automatically reroutes blocked `AccessDenied` requests to alternative API endpoints, allowing downloads of pure Collections/SmartTours.
 * **🚀 Native Android "Share" Integration:** Through the Web Share Target API, this app seamlessly integrates into your smartphone's OS.
 Hit "Share -> Other Apps" inside the official Komoot app, select "Komoot 2 GPX", and the PWA will instantly launch, grab the link, and auto-start the GPX download in the background.
 No copy-pasting required!
-* **🔒 Private Tour Detection:** Intelligently detects if a shared tour is restricted or private and provides clear, descriptive feedback in the console instead of generic API errors.
+* **🔒 Private Tour Detection:** Intelligently detects if a shared tour is strictly private and provides clear, descriptive feedback in the console instead of generic API errors.
 * **🛡️ Anti-Adblocker Engine ("Wrapped" Mode):** Bypasses aggressive network adblockers (like the ones built into iodéOS) using a specialized data wrapper to securely fetch coordinates without getting blocked.
 * **🔧 HTTP 406 Bypass:** Injects custom `application/hal+json` headers to prevent Komoot's direct API from rejecting the fetch requests.
 * **🎨 Pro UI & Live Debug Console:** A beautiful, responsive card-based interface with smooth animations, custom SVG icons, and a developer-grade terminal window that shows you exactly what metadata was found and where files are saved.
 * **🌐 8-Layer Proxy Fallback Engine:** Since Komoot strictly blocks public CORS proxies, this app features a robust, automated rotation of 8 independent proxy servers.
 If one proxy fails, it instantly switches to the next one—ensuring maximum uptime.
-* **🗺️ Interactive Leaflet Map:** Displays the exact route and POIs on an OpenStreetMap interface before the download begins, allowing you to visually verify the tour.
 * **⌚ Garmin-Ready Data:** Generates 100% compliant XML/GPX files containing elevation (`<ele>`), timestamps (`<time>`), and waypoints (`<wpt>`), which are mandatory for activity tracking in Garmin Connect.
 * **📱 100% PWA Installable:** Meets Chrome's strict install criteria (including maskable icons).
 Install it directly on your home screen via the built-in "Install App" button to use it like a native app in full-screen mode.